dogethereum/dogethereum-contracts/README.md

   * [DogeToken contract](contracts/token/DogeToken.sol) mints N tokens and assigns them to the User.
 Dogecoin lock txs don't specify a destination eth address.
 Dogetokens will be assigned to the eth address controlled by the private key that signed the dogecoin lock tx.

-* Sending dogecoins to ethereum
+* Sending doge tokens back to dogecoin
-  * User selects operator (any operator who has the desired ammount of locked doges).
+  * User selects operator (any operator who has the desired amount of locked doges).
   * User sends an eth tx to the [DogeToken contract](contracts/token/DogeToken.sol) invoking the `doUnlock` function.
 Destination doge address, amount and operator id are supplied as parameters.
   * [DogeToken contract](contracts/token/DogeToken.sol) select which UTXOs to spend, defines the doge tx fee, change and operator fee.
   * The operator agent that is part of [Dogethereum agents](https://github.com/dogethereum/dogethereum-agents) notices the unlock request.
 It creates, signs & broadcasts a doge unlock tx.